Rhifz/UE4SDKGenerator/README.md

 * Add Apk's pkgname and other details in Main.h.
 * Add GName and GObject Offsets in Main.h.
-* Change Files in Target Dir according to Game's structure and replace that files in Source Dir.

 * Compile all files in the Source Directory (x64 Release).
     -Comiple With AIDE(64bit NDK Support)  -OR-
     -Compile With AndroidStudio (click on ndk.cmd file and RUN, if u have cmd execute plugin Installed.)